janosh/pymatgen-2-paper/paper/main.typ

 = Community Adoption and Impact
 *@ Seán*

 The growth of #pmg is reflected not only in its feature set but also in its expanding user base and community engagement.
 Steady growth in downloads and the number of packages requiring #pmg as a dependency over time are evidence of widespread and increasing adoption across the materials science community.
-Indeed, #pmg has been cited over 4,000 times since 2013 @ong_python_2013 (@fig:citations), poised to reach over 1000 citations in 2025 alone.
+Indeed, #pmg has been cited over 4000 times since 2013 @ong_python_2013 (@fig:citations) and is poised to reach over 1000 citations in 2025 alone.
 // , with usage spanning:
 // + Materials Project research: Large-scale materials analysis and property prediction @jain_commentary_2013.
 These usages span diverse fields, including energy storage and conversion, catalysis, defects, informatics and materials discovery via machine learning @jain_computational_2016 (@fig:mindmap).